Pine-Richland defense shines en route to 9th WPIAL championship

 The two offenses combined for only 129 yards after halftime.
 Peters Township had just 58.

 “It’s two really good teams,” Peters Township coach T.J.
 Plack said.
 “And when you have two really good teams, you usually have two really good defenses.
-We had an 18-play drive and didn’t score.
+We had a (15-play) drive and didn’t score.
 They made a couple of bigger plays than we did.”

 Peters Township (11-2) was making its fourth WPIAL finals appearance in six years.

-“This is the best defense in the state,” Timmons said of Pine-Richland.
+“This is the best defense in the state,” Timmons said.
 “There is no defense better.
 We’re way too physical.
 We’re way too skillful.
 We work way too hard.
 Nobody’s offense is messing with us.”

 A 5-foot-10, 175-pound wide receiver and safety, Timmons played a limited role for the Rams last season.
-Now, he is a mainstay and difference maker on both sides of the ball.
+Now, he has become a difference maker on both sides of the ball.
+If football fans around Pittsburgh hadn’t already made a connection to the Timmons name, he said he hoped they do now.

 “To carry on the family legacy means a lot,” he said.

-Timmons’ father lives in Florida.
+Timmons’ father now lives in Florida.
 He lives here with his mother, Alyssa, and two younger siblings.
-He already has five Division I offers including West Virginia.
+He already has five Division I college offers, including West Virginia.

 “You can see the burst and the excitement to just go out and play football,” LeDonne said.
 “He’s going to be special for us for another year here.”

-Both offenses were limited early as two of the top defenses in WPIAL 5A backed up their reputations.
-Each team kicked a field goal and managed one touchdown pass apiece.
+Both offenses were limited early as two of the top defenses backed up their reputations.
+Each team kicked a field goal and managed one touchdown pass apiece before halftime.

 The teams combined for a scoreless first quarter.

-Pine-Richland ended the shutout with a 24-yard field goal by senior Grant Argiro with 7:22 left in the second quarter.
-Argiro’s kick – his ninth field goal of the year – capped a 14-play, 89-yard drive.
+Pine-Richland broke the shutout with a 24-yard field goal by Argiro with 7:22 left in the second quarter.
+Argiro’s kick capped a 14-play, 96-yard scoring drive.

 Peters Township took the lead with a quick touchdown drive.
-The Indians moved 80 yards in five plays, ending with a 23-yard pass from DiLucia to Prado to lead 6-3 with 5:15 left.
+The Indians moved 80 yards in five plays, ending with a 23-yard pass from DiLucia to Prado to lead 6-3.

-Pine-Richland found the end zone with a bomb from Strader to Cunningham late in the second quarter to lead 10-6 with 1:18 left.
+Pine-Richland then found the end zone with a bomb from Strader to Cunningham late in the second quarter to lead 10-6.

 Peters Township squeezed in three more points just before halftime.
 Indians kicker Anthony Maiello made a 29-yard field goal as the first-half clock reached zero.